Guess who is riding on the stories trend, too?

 There is great potential in the growth of Google Web Stories.
-Developers are continuously working to ensure that it becomes a great tool online marketers can use to provide relevant information through creative ways on Google’s search engine.
+Developers are continuously working to ensure that it becomes a great tool for online marketers.
+Everyone can use it to provide relevant information through creative ways on Google’s search engine.

-To make Web Stories more interactive for users, the developers are working to create a poll and quiz feature for Google Web Stories – something advertisers and publishers can look forward to for their marketing strategies in the coming years.
+To make Web Stories more interactive for users, developers are working to create a poll and quiz feature for Google Web Stories.
+This is something advertisers and publishers can look forward to for their marketing strategies in the coming years.

 Do You Want to Be the First Few People to Add Web Stories to Your Website?